joinpursuit/8-0-quiz-questions-project/questions/array-objects.md

 variable.
 ```
 ## Question 2.
-Do arrays have methods?
+Do Arrays have methods?
 ```
 - All methods of Objects can be invoked on Arrays.
 ```